-At June 30, 2021, the carrying value of the School's deposits and cash on hand totaled approximately \$ 910,700 and the bank balance was \$ 920,813.
+At June 30, 2022, the carrying value of the School's deposits and cash on hand totaled approximately \$ 626,700 and the bank balance was \$ 810,514.

 State statutes require, and it is the School's policy, that all deposits be made into, and be held by, financial institutions designated by the Treasurer of the State of Florida as "qualified public depositories" as defined by Chapter 280 of the Florida Statutes.
 This statute requires that every qualified public depository institution maintain eligible collateral to secure the public entity's funds.
-The minimum collateral to be pledged by an institution, the collateral eligible for pledge, and reporting requirements of the qualified public depositor to the treasurer is defined by the statute.
-Collateral is pooled in a multiple qualified public depository institution pool with the ability to assess members of the pool should the need arise.
-The School's deposits are held in a qualified public depository.
-They are covered by the collateral pool as the School has identified itself as a public entity at June 30, 2021.
+The minimum collateral to be pledged by an institution, the collateral eligible for pledge, and reporting requirements of the qualified public depository institution polic depository institution polic depository institution public depository institution polic depository institution public depository institution polic depository.
+They are covered by the collateral pool as the School has identified itself as a public entity at June 30, 2022.
 In addition, deposits are insured by the FDIC up to \$ 250,000 per financial institution.